willr292/ci-lab-1/README.md

 1. Make the tests pass
 1. Push your changes

+## Extension 2
-If you still have time then see the following guide to setting up continuous deployment using [heroku](https://www.heroku.com/):
+See the following guide to setting up continuous deployment using [heroku](https://www.heroku.com/):

 https://circleci.com/docs/continuous-deployment-with-heroku/